-EasyJet expects resilient demand to withstand security fears
+easyJet expects resilient demand to withstand security fears

 PRICE WAR?

-McCall dismissed the talk, saying easyJet's main competition was from airlines such as British Airways, Air France-KLM and others. easyJet forecast only a "slight decline" in revenue per seat on a constant currency basis for the six months to the end of March.
+McCall dismissed the talk, saying easyJet's main competition was from airlines such as British Airways (ICAG.L), Air France-KLM (AIRF.PA) and others. easyJet forecast only a "slight decline" in revenue per seat on a constant currency basis for the six months to the end of March.

 "Our airport overlap with Ryanair is between 5 and 6 percent.
 It doesn't matter what they're doing on price," she said.